rmsk2/rustpwman/README.md

 - `clip_cmd` is a string which specifies a command that can be used to write the current contents of the clipboard to stdout.
 - `copy_cmd` is a string which specifies a command that can be used to transfer the data sent to it via stdin to the clipboard.
 - `viewer_cmd` is a string which specifies a command that can be used to show an image, when the `qrcode` feature is active.
 This entry is optional.
+- `temlpate_strings` is array of strings which are recognized by `rustpwman` as template strings.
+This entry is optional.
+If it is missing default values are used for the set of template strings.
 - `bkp_file_name` is a string which specifies the name of a file in which to store automatic backup when the `writebackup` feature is active.
 This entry is optional.
 - See [below](#webdav-support) for an explanation of  the `webdav_xx` entries.